-Exotic, beautiful, with thousands of species and as many hybrids, orchids are popular with homeowners and can be an obsession for the serious collector.
-And contrary to popular belief, they’re not difficult to grow.
+Exotic, beautiful, with thousands of species and as many hybrids, orchids are a favorite with homeowners and can be an obsession for the serious plant collector.
+Furthermore, contrary to popular belief, they’re not difficult to grow.

 Light and Temperature